You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Ryzolt is a drug marketed by Purdue Pharma and is included in one NDA.

 The generic ingredient in RYZOLT is tramadol hydrochloride.
 There are thirty-six drug master file entries for this compound.
-Forty-five suppliers are listed for this compound.
+Forty-two suppliers are listed for this compound.
 Additional details are available on the tramadol hydrochloride profile page.

 AI Deep Research